hmlongco/Factory/Sources/Factory/Factory.docc/Registrations.md

 ```

 ### Convenience
-Example of basic factory registration using convenience function.
+Example of a basic factory registration using `makes` convenience function.

 ```swift
 extension Container {